Wedding Frequently Asked Questions

 Where should we elope?

-In Perth, of course!
+In Perth, or south-west WA of course!

 How long before the wedding should I book a celebrant?

-As soon as you can!
-If you already have a date for your ceremony, it's good to have it locked in to my calendar so no one else books me for your date.
+I take wedding bookings a maximum of one year in advance, so if you already have a date for your ceremony, it's good to have it locked in to my calendar so no one else books me for your date.
 If you don't have a date yet, we can still meet up and chat about your plans.

 The Notice of Intended Marriage (NOIM) is a legal document that must be completed and lodged with your celebrant at least one month prior to the ceremony date.